Chicago Bears: 100 greatest Bears list

+Helms Athletic Foundation Pro Football Hall of Fame inductee.

+PFRA Hall of Very Good inductee.

 All-Time Team

-During the week of June 3, 2019 the All-Time Team was announced in parts each day starting with the All-Time defensive players, followed by the All-Time specialists and then the All-Time offensive players.
+During the week of June 3, 2019, the All-Time Team was announced in parts each day starting with the All-Time defensive players, followed by the All-Time specialists and then the All-Time offensive players.
 Bold indicates those elected to the Pro Football Hall of Fame.

 Larry Mayer of the Chicagobears.com would later state, that according to the voters "if they had included a long-snapper on the team it would have been Patrick Mannelly".